The are currently no upcoming matches, this page will update as they become available.

 The club finishing in 12th place is relegated to the Scottish Championship the following season while the winner of the Championship is promoted to the Premiership.
 The club finishing in 11th place will face the winners of the Championship play-offs at home and away.
 The winner of those games will play in the Premiership the following season.

-Celtic, based in Glasgow, have won the Scottish Premiership in all 3 seasons since its creation.
+Celtic, based in Glasgow, have won the Scottish Premiership every season since its creation.
 In previous incarnations the top division of Scottish Football has been won by Celtic or Rangers every year since 1985.
 Since Rangers demotion due to insolvency in 2012 Celtic have remained undefeated.
-Rangers returned to the Premiership for the 2016/17 season, with odds of 8/1 given on them to win still making them the second favourites after Celtic.
+Rangers returned to the Premiership for the 2016/17 season, and finished third in the following 2 seasons, behind Aberdeen who placed second four seasons in a row.
+In the 2018/19 season they finished second.

 Betting on the outright winner of the Premiership is popular and betting on an outsider to win could potentially be very profitable.
 As Rangers and Celtic have been the favourites to win for so long betting without the favourite is a popular way to bet.
 Bets can be placed on a winner without Celtic, or without either Celtic or Rangers, "The Old Firm" as they are known.
 These bets will receive a slightly lower price, but will pay out if your club wins, or if they come second and are beaten by the favourite.
 Bets can also be placed on the top goal scorer, as well as on which clubs will finish bottom of the Premiership and whether a team will be placed Top 6 or Bottom 6 that season.